webroo/dummy-json/README.md

 ## Seeded random data

 By default dummyjson generates different results every time it's run.
-If you need repeatable dummy data then you can set a global seed for the pseudo random number generator:
+If you need reproducible dummy data then you can set a global seed for the pseudo random number generator:

 ```js
 // Set the global seed, can be any string value